SamChou19815/primitivize/README.md

 The type-checker will be invoked before compilation to reject all ill-formed code before running.

 The compiler will compile the source code of this language to an AST that is already lowered to a set of variable declarations and a single unit expression.
-The user of this library can take the primitive AST and translate it into more primitive languages.
+It will emit CS 2112 critter language code that has this form.